norswap/nanoeth/src/com/norswap/nanoeth/network/sync/README.md

    that the "parent hash" in each header does match the hash of the parent block's header.
 Once we get close to the current block, we switch to full sync, but for that we need to download the state.
 More on how this is done [below](#syncing-an-evolving-chain).
-In November 2020, it took around 10 hours to sync the state (ignoring blocks!) using snap sync.
+In November 2020, it took around 10 hours to sync the state (ignoring blocks!) using fast sync.
 3. **Snap sync**.
 Using this [protocol][snap], a large range of state addresses can be queried at the same time.
 The internal state tree nodes for that range can then be reconstructed internally.
    In November 2020, it took around 2 hours to sync the state (ignoring blocks!) using snap sync.